-The Snowball Method of Debt Repayment
+The Snowball Method to Pay OFF Debt FAST!

 Have you ever made a snowman?
 Typically, snowmen are made out of two to three large balls of snow.
 One or two for the body and one for the head.